 About the Author

-It’s the people who make the difference.
-Just as in private life, good college and customer relationships are important in the business.
-So I feel I am in my place.
-With decades of IT background, I know that the high-tech, innovative products we produce indeed make an impact.
-It’s good to be in a world-leading development company that creates great things for the World.
+To me, it’s all about the people.
+Just as in private life, good relationships are important in business.
+I feel I am at the right place.
+With decades of IT background, I know that the high-tech, innovative products we produce make a positive impact.
+It’s good to be in a leading development company that creates great things for the world.

 Driving through a city and avoiding traffic is one thing; parking, however, is an entirely different story.
 Finding a curb space to put down your car has never been easy, but nowadays, we wouldn’t be surprised if you felt like Indiana Jones looking for a lost treasure in a maze.
 Parking spaces are constantly occupied by non-residents, delivery companies, vehicles of sharing services, EV chargers, and, lately, outdoor restaurants.